luanpotter/shattered-wilds/docs/arcane.md

 ### Evocation

-The Evocation Basic Arcane Spell can be used to create a small amount of energy of a simple type (light, fire), in a space unoccupied (by solid matter or Beings; though it can be adjacent to inanimate objects, for example, it can set fire to a torch), within 1m of the Caster.
+The Evocation Fundamental Arcane Spell can be used to create a small amount of energy of a simple type (light, fire), in a space unoccupied (by solid matter or Beings; though it can be adjacent to inanimate objects, for example, it can set fire to a torch), within 1m of the Caster.
 The energy will dissipate over time (depending on the type of energy), and will spread/behave in its natural way (e.g. fire will spread to adjacent flammable objects, light will illuminate the area, etc.), but not otherwise move.

 #### Evoke Light